sdras/vue-vscode-snippets/README.md

 This is an open source project open to anyone.
 Contributions are welcome [github](https://github.com/sdras/vue-vscode-snippets)

 If you are contributing a snippet, please be sure to add the documentation for it in the tables in the README, the pull request cannot be accepted without this addition.
-Thanks.
+Thanks!